Blog Fitness Workouts Core Workouts Standing Core Workout: Why You Should Ditch Crunches for These 14 Exercises

 • Abdominal Muscles (rectus abdominis, transverse abdominis, and internal and external obliques)

 These are what people typically think of when they think of “abs”.
-They help stabilize your spine, protect your internal organs, and assist with movements like bending and twisting.
+They help stabilize your spine, protect your internal organs, and help with movements such as bending and twisting.

 • Lower Back/Erector Spinae Muscles (spinalis, longissimus, and iliocostalis)

 These are the three muscle groups that run along either side of your spine.
-They work together to keep your spine straight and stable, as well as assist with bending and twisting movements.
+They work together to keep your spine straight and stable and help with bending and twisting movements.

 • Hip Muscles (gluteus medius and minimus, psoas, and iliacus)

 These are the largest muscles in your body, and they play a major role in stabilizing your pelvis and keeping your hips level.
-Moreover, they help move your legs in different directions (such as walking, running, and shifting directions while playing sports).
+They also help move your legs in different directions (such as walking, running, and shifting directions while playing sports).

 • Pelvic Floor Muscles